Electrical Infrastructure: Winning Municipal Power Tenders

 Based on this article's topics, here are some current tenders that might interest you

-SUPPLY AND DELIVERY OF ELECTRICAL MATERIAL FOR MOSSEL BAY MUNICIPALITY
+SUPPLY AND DELIVERY OF ELECTRICAL NETWORK MATERIAL FOR SALDANHA BAY MUNICIPALITY FOR THE PERIOD 01 OCTOBER 2026 TILL 30 SEPTEMBER 2028.

 Want to see all available tenders?